logicxd/til/iOS/LoadTextFromFile.md

-# Loading File Into Xcode Project
+# Load Text File Into Xcode Project

 1. Add your file to the project by `File > Add Files to ...` (Optional?)
 2. Add the file to `Build Phases > Copy Files > the "+" button`.
 Change **Destination** from `Absolute Path` to `Products Directory`.